-Master bathrooms are getting bigger, and for good reason.
-If 2020 taught us anything, it’s that sometimes you need a place to get the hell away from everyone.
+Primary bathrooms are getting bigger, and for good reason.
+If the pandemic taught us anything, it’s that sometimes you need a place to get away from everyone.
 Bathrooms have long fulfilled this need for a calm retreat.
 But many of them have also evolved to serve multiple functions.

 One of our favorite trends is adding a neighboring workout room or yoga studio.
 Whether you park a Peloton inside, set up some weights or roll out the yoga mat, it’s the perfect way to get in some exercise before jumping into the shower.
 That access to cleanliness also pairs nicely with saunas and steam showers.
 And since you’re going to be spending so much time in here, you might as well toss in a TV or in-ceiling sound system.